Forbes says Bill Gates and Mark Zuckerberg rich AF

 The Microsoft co-founder topped Forbes magazine's annual state-by-state list of American moneybags, ranking as the richest man in his home state of Washington, as well as the country and the world.
 His total worth: a cool $88.9 billion.

 Unsurprisingly, Silicon Valley types made more than cameo appearances on the who's who of fat cats.
 Facebook boss Mark Zuckerberg won first place in California with a worth of $62.4 billion, $7 billion more than Oracle's Larry Ellison.
 Zuck, at 33, was the youngest person on the list and the third wealthiest person in the country.
-(Nebraska's Warren Buffett, who's worth $76.2 billion from Berkshire Hathaway, was the country's second wealthiest individual.)
+(Nebraska's Warren Buffett, who's worth $76.2 billion from Berkshire Hathaway, was the country's second wealthiest individual at the state-by-state level.)

 Charles Ergen, the co-founder of Dish, topped Colorado with a fortune of $18.8 billion.
 (Ergen's net worth grew faster than any other person on the list, according to Forbes, rising 41 percent from the previous year.)
 North Carolina's James Goodnight, a founder of business software maker SAS, was worth $10.1 billion.
 And Pierre Omidyar, a founder of eBay, was Hawaii's richest person and the state's sole billionaire with a net worth of $8.9 billion.